lecfab/lecfab.github.io/index.md

 * Instrumental music: piano playing and teaching, accordion, viola, classical choir.
 * Programming: developed a PHP/SQL online game and worked as a frontend developer for a car-fleet management system.
 * Linguistics
 * Sustainability: renewable energy, local food networks, low consumption.
+Volunteer in the NGO that installs solar panels on Parisian roofs to monitor operations and solicit new surfaces.